 Version Date Summary of changes V1.0 30/7/2020 First version of document V2.0 25/8/2020 Update to guidance on face coverings in Key Public Health Measures section and Dedicated School Transport section.
 V3.0 11/9/2020 Various updates for clarification of key issues, including self-isolation, testing procedures, quarantine, outbreak and case management, and links to updated guidelines on Physical Education and Home Economics.
 V4.3 30/10/2020 Shifting the emphasis of the guidance from "reopening schools" to "reducing risks in schools".
 Updates to versions 4.1, 4.2 and 4.3, to take account of comments from CERG members where possible, the latest advice from the sub-group, and to align with the levels approach within the Strategic Framework.
 V5.1 24/03/2021 Separate supplementary guidance for schools was published before Christmas to support the move to remote learning for most children and young people in January 2021.
 Updated versions of that supplementary guidance were published on 21 January, 16 February and 8 March.
 A revised version of this guidance was published on 24 March.
 V5.2 19/04/2021 Updated to take account of the return to a levels approach from 26 April and to make some minor updates and clarifications.
 V5.3 17/05/2021 Updated to take account of wider societal changes from 17 May and to make other updates and clarifications.
 V5.4 25/05/2021 Minor amendments to Annex A. V6.0 03/08/2021 Update in time for the 2021/22 school session.
 This included a summary of the key changes being introduced in the main section.
 V6.1 15/09/2021 Update following review and further advice from advisory sub-group that the majority of mitigations should continue in place until at least the October break.
-V6.2 30/09/21 Minor update following advice from the advisory sub-group regarding school visitors (paras 76-80) V6.3 [22/11/21] Minor revisions to ensure the guidance remains up to date.
-Key changes resulting from this are updated guidance on: dental checks (para 25); revised guidance for pregnant staff (paras 26-38 xx) young people with Additional Support Needs (para 39); school transport and taxis (para 40) updated school uniform guidance (para 41) updated guidance on international trips (paras 42-43) updated text on Personal Protective Equipment (PPE) (Annex A, paras 95-105)
+V6.2 30/09/21 Minor update following advice from the advisory sub-group regarding school visitors V6.3 22/11/21 Minor revisions to ensure the guidance remains up to date.
+Key changes resulting from this are updated guidance on: dental checks; revised guidance for pregnant staff young people with Additional Support Needs school transport and taxis updated school uniform guidance updated guidance on international trips updated text on Personal Protective Equipment (PPE)